top of page

 coaching you up

-Vaccine education and pop-up vaccine clinics at USA Boxing, USA Fencing, USA Curling, USA Karate, and USA Judo sanctioned events
+Pop-up vaccine clinics and education at USA Boxing, USA Fencing, USA Curling, USA Karate, and USA Judo sanctioned events across the country

-Find out how to get vaccinated with us
+See upcoming events and how to get vaccinated with us.

 image.png